FOSS4GAcademy/GST104FOSS4GLabs/Module 5 Lab/QGIS 2.8 and Inkscape 0.91/Module 5 Lab.md

 Now that we have the correct number and size of proportional symbols, we will move and arrange them on the map for maximum impact and attractiveness.

 20. Use the Select tool to arrange the symbols similar to the figure below.
 21. To make the purple symbol to sit underneath the red symbols, we will need to send it to the bottom of the draw order.
-Select the purpose symbol, then click Object->Lower to Bottom from the File Menu.
+Select the purpose symbol, then click Object | Lower to Bottom from the File Menu.

 ![Placement and Relative Sizes of Proportional Symbols](figures/Placement_and_Relative_Sizes_of_Proportional_Symbols.png "Placement and Relative Sizes of Proportional Symbols")